-- ^a Medical and asthma history, AEs and concomitant medications will be linked to the predecessor study to create a complete and continuous record for the patient. - Assessments done at the EOT visit of the predecessor study do not need to be repeated at Visit 1 of this study, as the data will be duplicated between study databases (see Section 4.1.1). - ^c All visits are to be scheduled from the date of randomization but not from the date of previous visit - d Detailed schedule for serum chemistry tests provided in Section 5.2.5, Table 3 and Table 4 - For WOCBP, urine HCG test to be done at center on each treatment visit before IP administration. - PK, ADA and nAb samples to be collected before IP administration. - FSH test done only for female patients <50 years who have been amenorrheic for >12 months to confirm postmenopausal status - h In case of anaphylaxis additional samples to be taken (see Section 6.9) - 1 Unscheduled visits may be initiated as needed, and additional assessments performed at these visits, at the discretion of the Investigator - ^j IPD visit should be completed within 4 weeks (+7 days) after last scheduled site visit - ^k Refer to CRF for specific CV history to be collected - All patients transitioning from ZONDA into this study are exempt from performing the post-BD assessments.
-The pre-BD measurement from EOT for ZONDA patients will serve as the first pre-BD measurement for these patients in BORA. - m Patients transitioning into Study will complete EOT assessments for this study at the same visit during which they transition.
-Patients who are asked to transition into this study by the Investigator must do so at the next odd-numbered visit (ie, Visit 5, 7, 9, or 11) once the study has started at their site (see Section 4.2). - D Days; EOT End-of-treatment; FU Follow-up; R Randomization; V Visit; UNS Unscheduled; W Week; IPD Premature IP Discontinuation
+- Medical and asthma history, AEs and concomitant medications will be linked to the predecessor study to create a complete and continuous record for the patient. - Assessments done at the EOT visit of the predecessor study do not need to be repeated at Visit 1 of this study, as the data will be duplicated between study databases (see Section 4.1.1) - All visits are to be scheduled from the date of randomization but not from the date of previous visit - Detailed schedule for serum chemistry tests provided in Section 5.2.5, Table 3 and Table 4 - For WOCBP, urine HCG test to be done at center on each treatment visit before IP administration. - PK, ADA and nAb samples to be collected before IP administration. - FSH test done only for female patients <50 years who have been amenorrheic for >12 months to confirm postmenopausal status - In case of anaphylaxis additional samples to be taken (see Section 6.9) - Unscheduled visits may be initiated as needed, and additional assessments performed at these visits, at the discretion of the Investigator - IPD visit should be completed within 4 weeks (+7 days) after last scheduled site visit - k Refer to CRF for specific CV history to be collected - All patients transitioning from ZONDA into this study are exempt from performing the post-BD assessments.
+The pre-BD measurement from EOT for ZONDA patients will serve as the first pre-BD measurement for these patients in BORA - are asked to transition into this study by the Investigator must do so at the next odd-numbered visit (ie, Visit 5, 7, 9, or 11) once the study has started at their Patients transitioning into Study D3250C00037 will complete EOT assessments for this study at the same visit during which they transition.
+Patients who Ш - D Days; EOT End-of-treatment; FU Follow-up; R Randomization; V Visit; UNS Unscheduled; W Week; IPD Premature IP Discontinuation

-Table 2A Study Assessments Schedule - Adolescents: Weeks 0 to 64
+Study Assessments Schedule - Adolescents: Weeks 0 to 64